Bhoomikagithu/Travel_AI_Agent/README.md

 - Personalized itinerary generation based on destination, duration, budget, and language
 - Utilize the power of GPT-4o to generate intelligent and personalized travel plans
 - Interactive destination map using OpenStreetMap (via Folium)
-- Export your itinerary as a polished PDF or sync it directly to your calendar using downloadable .ics files
+- Export your itinerary as a polished PDF

 ---